Professor of Old Testament

-Dr. Beacham was reared in Newton, Kansas, and through the godly influence of his parents received Christ at an early age.
-He, his wife, and three children have been privileged to be part of the fellowship of Central Seminary and Fourth Baptist Church since 1973.
-Dr. Beacham served on the pastoral staff of Fourth Baptist Church from 1975-1983 in college and single-adult ministries and as minister of music.
+ROY BEACHAM was reared in Newton, Kansas, and through the godly influence of his parents received Christ at an early age.
+He and his wife have been privileged to be part of the fellowship of Central Seminary and Fourth Baptist Church since 1973.
+He has served at a professor of Old Testament at Central since 1976.
+Roy served on the pastoral staff of Fourth Baptist Church from 1975-1983 in college and single-adult ministries and as minister of music.
 Visiting professorships have allowed him to teach at schools in four states, as well as overseas in St. Vincent and Romania.
 He has served in summer missions ministry in Brazil and has also enjoyed leading study trips to Israel and Greece.

 B.A., Pillsbury Baptist Bible College

 Graduate Studies, Institute of Holy Land Studies, Jerusalem

 Dispensational Understanding of the New Covenant, (contributor) Regular Baptist Press (2012)

 Heart, Soul, Might, (contributor) Central Seminary Press (2012)

 “Ancient Near East Covenants” Journal of Ministry and Theology 15:1 (2011)